The Restorative Justice Project Maine is rooted in an eclectic, evidence-based set of beliefs and practices:

 - All of our participants are creative, human beings doing the best they can at the moment

 - Human beings do not make life changes overnight.
 Each of us goes through a process when we decide to make changes in our lives.
-The Restorative Justice Project utilizes a model of Stages of Change that teaches us that behavior change involves progression through six basic stages of change.
+The Restorative Justice Project Maine utilizes a model of Stages of Change that teaches us that behavior change involves progression through six basic stages of change.
 This is a normal, human process and each individual thinks and behaves differently through each stage of the process of change.
 How a mentor relates to a participant during each stage of change can greatly impact how successful the mentoring experience is.

 - Motivational Interviewing is a way of “being” with an individual as he/she progresses through Stages of Change.
 All humans experience “ambivalence” regarding change.
 Motivational Interviewing helps individuals to better understand that ambivalence, so they are better able to make healthy decisions regarding change.
 By helping participants address the fluctuation between opposing behaviors and thoughts, the mentor provides a safe environment for the participant to think about change.